byu-rad-lab/pneudrive/pcb_design/Readme.md

 * Find a robust way to plug the pressure sensors into the board.
 Right now they're soldered directly to the board, but it would be convenient to be able to unplug and replace them.
 * Possibly use a different connector.
 The female connectors are prone to bending if you're not careful plugging them in.
 We really like the male spring loaded connectors though because they don't require crimping.
+* Do something with the EF pins on the driver board.
+Right now they are connected to the arduino, but not doing anything with them.